 CORPORATE GOVERNANCE & SUSTAINABILITY

-The Board has declared an interim dividend in lieu of final dividend of US0.10 cents per ordinary share payable on 8 July 2021 for the financial year 2020/21.
-This represents a dividend yield of 2.1% based on the Company’s closing share price on 31 March 2021.
+The Board has declared an interim dividend in lieu of the final dividend of US0.15 cents per ordinary share payable on 8 July 2022 for the financial year 2021/2022.
+This represents a dividend yield of 3.9% based on the Company’s closing share price on 31 March 2022.

-As such, I wish to express my sincere gratitude and appreciation on behalf of the Group to our shareholders, readers, viewers, advertisers, business partners, and other stakeholders for staying steadfastly during these difficult times with us.
+I wish to express my sincere gratitude and appreciation on behalf of the Group to our shareholders, readers, viewers, advertisers, business partners, and other stakeholders for supporting us through this challenging period.

 I also wish to thank our management and staff for their continued dedication and contribution to our Group.